mesosphere/dcos-docs-site/pages/services/minio/0.1.0/quick-start-guide/index.md

 # How to use {{ model.techName }} with DC/OS

+This section will get you up and running with a basic Minio configuration in a short time.

 ## Prerequisites

-* A running DC/OS 1.11 cluster (If you do not have one installed, see the instructions in [Getting Started](/services/minio/0.1.0/getting-started/#install-a-basic-cluster).)
+* A running DC/OS 1.11 cluster.
+(If you do not have one installed, see the instructions in [Getting Started](/services/minio/0.1.0/getting-started/#install-a-basic-cluster).)

 * {{ model.techName }} requires {{ model.install.minNodeCount}} to start in distributed mode. ({{ model.techName }} requires that you start {{ model.install.nodeDescription }} in distributed mode.)